-The Environmental Protection team at West Lindsey District Council is responsible for investigating complaints of statutory nuisance under the legislation of The Environmental Protection Act 1990.
+The Environmental Protection team at West Lindsey District Council is responsible for investigating all complaints of statutory nuisance under the legislation of The Environmental Protection Act 1990.
 The team can recommend and enforce standards, provide advice and guidance on a wide range of statutory nuisance issues within the district.
 Statutory nuisance can be investigated if being caused by a domestic or commercial premises with the following exceptions.

 As part of everyday living we all have to expect some problems from the people living around us.
 The things neighbours do can be irritating and annoying but the council can only take action where the activity is found to cause a statutory nuisance.
 This is where the nuisance is so intrusive because of its intensity, regularity and duration, that it unreasonably affects a persons use and enjoyment of their own property.
 We can only act where the problem is either prejudicial to health or a nuisance.
 Please refer to the leaflet ‘Nuisance Neighbours’ for further information.